VrushankPatel/apex/docs/EXCHANGE_API_SETUP.md

 ---

-With proper API configuration, your Arbitrage Detector will transition from simulation mode to monitoring real market conditions, potentially identifying actual arbitrage opportunities in the cryptocurrency market.
+With proper API configuration, APEX will transition from simulation mode to monitoring real market conditions, potentially identifying actual arbitrage opportunities in the cryptocurrency market.